Explore Kinky Curiosity

 If you can’t talk to your partner(s), you have to talk to someone: a family member, a friend, a coworker, the police.

 BDSM and Kink do not equal abuse.
 There is no place in either to overlook/disregard abuse.
+Healthy BDSM is built on consent, communication, and respect.
+Abuse ignores those things entirely.
 If it’s not consensual, then it’s not BDSM.

 I included a link to a great resource of international helplines sorted by countries.
 If you’re in an abusive relationship, you are stronger than you think, and you can take that first step towards change.